dreamwasp/strikethru/README.md

 # strikethru
+strikethru is a Google Chrome plug-in that aggregates news data to help consumers make conscious buying decisions.
+It is available on the [Google Chrome Store](https://chrome.google.com/webstore/detail/strikethru/iiddfdfnhogoilpammecdbbcnaambjid?hl=en&authuser=3).
+Add custom issues to track the ones that are pertinent to you across multiple websites and synced across your Chrome browsers!

 ![strikethru screenshot](https://i.imgur.com/pa7CpSX.png)

-strikethru is a Google Chrome plug-in that aggregates news data to help consumers make conscious buying decisions.
-Add custom issues to track the ones that are pertinent to you across multiple websites and synced across your Chrome browsers.

 ## To Install

-strikethru is currently in the review process before it debuts in the Google Chrome store!
-If you just can't wait, you can download it by:
+If you'd like to install strikethru on your local machine:

  - Clone or fork this repository
  - Once downloaded, navigate to the appropriate folder in your terminal, then run `npm install'